efem1978/ruleflow/docs/CI_HEALTH_CHECK.md

-Trigger new CI run to validate Codecov token integration.
+Trigger new CI run to validate actions on PR branch.

 This file exists only to trigger a workflow run.